 Bertony Faustin is the proprietor and winemaker here — and he’s breaking stereotypes with each bottle.
 Faustin is the first recorded black winemaker in Oregon and has garnered attention around the globe for his quest to grow diversity in winemaking.

 He’s featured in “Red, White and Black,” the independent documentary about minority winemakers in Oregon.
-Released in summer 2017 and screened across the state, the film is currently being screened in select locations across the state; watch for dates posted on their Facebook page.
+Released in summer 2017 and screened across the state, the film is now available to stream online for $7.99.

 Watch the documentary for free online for a limited time (June 19 – July 19, 2020) with the code: travel2or (log in to enter the code)

 Faustin isn’t the only minority winemaker in Oregon looking to push boundaries in the industry.
 He’s worked with four other local winemakers to get the diversity message out through their personal stories, which they share in the documentary.

 They include Jarod Sleet of ROCO Winery in Newberg, a young, gay black man from Kentucky who moved here to get into the industry.
 Faustin donated his first two tons of fruit to Sleet to produce his first two barrels of rose and then pinot noir.
 Another is Remy Drabkin of Remy Wines in McMinnville, a lesbian winemaker who says she still gets asked if her non-existent husband is the winemaker.

 Then Andre Mack of Mouton Noir Wines in McMinnville is a New York City-based sommelier who comes to Oregon each year to source his grapes for his label, which he sells internationally.

 A fifth featured winemaker, Jesus Guillén of Guillén Family Wines and White Rose Estate Winery and Vineyard, was one of the few Latino head winemakers in the state before he died of cancer at age 37 in late 2018, after the film’s release.